Lemba people: Oral traditions

+The original Sena was most likely located in Yemen, specifically in the ancient town of Sanā (also known as Sanāw) which is located within the easternmost portion of the Hadhramaut.

 Migration into Africa

-According to the Lemba oral tradition, their male ancestors migrated to Southeast Africa in order to obtain gold.

-The Lemba claim that this second group settled in Tanzania and Kenya, building what was referred to as another Sena, or "Sena II".
+The Lemba claim that they settled in Tanzania and Kenya, building what was referred to as another Sena, or "Sena II".
 Others supposedly settled in Malawi, where their descendants reside today.
 Some settled in Mozambique, eventually migrating to Zimbabwe and South Africa.
 They claim that their ancestors constructed Great Zimbabwe, now preserved as a monument.
 Ken Mufuka, a Zimbabwean archaeologist, believes that either the Lemba or the Venda may have participated in this architectural project but he does not believe that they were solely responsible for its completion.
-Writer Tudor Parfitt and Magdel le Roux think that they may have helped construct the massive city.
+Writer Tudor Parfitt thinks that they may have helped construct the massive city.

-(see below).
-But, most academics who are experts in this field believe that the construction of the enclosure at Great Zimbabwe is largely attributable to the ancestors of the Shona, who were the first people to displace the indigenous San people from the region.
-Such works were typical of their ancestral civilisations.
+Most academics who are experts in this field believe that the construction of the enclosure at Great Zimbabwe is largely attributable to the ancestors of the indigenous Shona.
+Such works were typical of their ancestral civilizations.

 Religion

-Most Lemba are members of Christian churches, but some Lemba who live in Zimbabwe are Muslims.
-Edith Bruder wrote that "from a theological point of view, the Lemba’s customs and rituals reveal religious pluralism and interdependence of these various practices" and see membership of these religions "in cultural rather than religious terms.
+Whilst most Lemba are Christians, there is also a sizeable minority of Lemba who are practicing Jews or Muslims.
+Edith Bruder wrote that "from a theological point of view, the Lemba's customs and rituals reveal religious pluralism and interdependence of these various practices" and see membership of these religions "in cultural rather than religious terms.
 These apparently religious identities do not prevent them from declaring themselves Jews through religious practice and ethnic identification."
 In 1992, Parfitt pointed to the strong cultural component in Lemba identification with Judaism.
-In 2002, Parfitt wrote that "Those Lemba, who perceive themselves as ethnically Jewish, find no contradiction in regularly attending a Christian Church.
-By and large the Lemba who are most stridently 'Jewish' are often those with the closest Christian attachments."
+In 2002, Parfitt wrote that "Those Lemba, who perceive themselves as ethnically Jewish, find no contradiction in regularly attending a Christian church."

+In recent years, there has been a Jewish "renaissance" amongst the Lemba, with many of them reverting to religious Judaism under halakhic laws.
+Some Lemba have even made aliyah.
+Many religious holidays which were rarely celebrated due to urban migration and Evangelicalism in Africa are being celebrated by greater numbers of Lemba, with many communities coming together for passover seders all over the region.

+Dietary laws of Jewish-identifying Lemba

+These Lemba practice dietary laws based on the books of Leviticus and Deuteronomy.
+Permitted and forbidden animals are seen in Leviticus 11:3–8 and Deuteronomy 14:4–8.
+Forbidden birds are listed in Leviticus 11:13–23 and Deuteronomy 14:12–20.
+The Lemba do not eat rodents, shellfish or any other "sea-scavengers" such as crustaceans, unlike in Islam, where consumption of prawns is permitted.
+Mixtures of milk and meat are not prepared or eaten, with traditional Lemba households having separate pots for each of them.